coderMogly/RRTstar-TEB/README.md

 # RRTstar-TEB
-This is my code for my Bachelors Thesis.
+Code for my Bachelors Thesis.
 Simulation and comparison of various path planing algorithms for autonomous vehicle.

-It implements RRT* as a global planner with TEB local planner.
-ROS navigation stack is used extensively.
-There is also a comparison study between RRT and RRT*.
+It implements RRT* as a global planner using OMPL with TEB local planner.
+ROS navigation stack is used with move base being the executive coordinator between the local and global planner.
+Th

-Feel free to use it just don't copy it as it as.
-This was uploaded for easy sharing between the project people and not for general public and hence it is not well commented.
-I will comment it as soon as I get time.
-Till then Cheers!!!
+# TODO:
+1. Add comments in code.
+2. Create a doxy documentation of the project.

+# Instruction
+1. Create a catkin workspace in Ubuntu home directory.
+2. Clone the source code.
+3. Build the workspace and enjoy.